fastrgv/AdaVenture/README.md

 * Works on PCs or laptops running Windows, OSX or GNU/Linux.
 And if GNAT is installed you can build it yourself!
 But first try the delivered binaries.
 * Windows, GNU/Linux and OSX binaries provided, as well as full source.
 * Laptop friendly controls;  supports Mac Retina displays in high DPI mode.
-* Serves as an example of modern OpenGL programming in Ada or C++ using GLSL 330 and shaders.
+* Serves as an example of modern OpenGL programming in Ada or C++ using GLSL 330, shaders, uniforms and Freetype fonts.
 * The Ada bindings to OpenGL & SDL2 in this app are usable as a standalone library for most any modern Ada graphics project.
-* Currenly, the game has two easy campaigns:  Sparta or Crete.
-So there is not yet any reset capability...you must replay from the beginning if you die.
+* Currenly, the game has one fairly easy campaign in Sparta, and a more difficult one in Crete.
+There is no reset capability...you must replay from the beginning if you die.
 You select the desired campaign at the beginning of the game.
 * To change the appearance of the avatar, simply download your favorite MineCraft Skin, rename it to "skin.png" and put it into the ./data/ directory.
 You should probably backup the current skin before you do this, in case of trouble.
 See http://www.minecraftskins.net/.
-See also ./data/avatars/ for a small [untested] selection.
+See also ./data/avatars/ for a small selection.